The Private Wealth & Private Client Review: Cyprus

 For trusts that have only resident beneficiaries or only non-resident beneficiaries, the application of these principles is very straightforward.
 Where a trust has both resident and non-resident beneficiaries, the tax authorities will determine the tax treatment by reference to the scope of rights that the respective beneficiaries have in the trust, as set out in the trust instrument.

 Regulation of fiduciary service providers

-The ASP Law applies to persons and companies providing relevant fiduciary and other corporate services relating to the administration or management of trusts and companies in or from Cyprus, including directorship and secretarial services provided by a legal person, including acting as an alternate director or secretary, services such as holding of shares of legal persons in a nominee or trustee capacity, provision of a registered office, services related to the opening and operation of bank accounts and services for the ownership of financial assets on behalf of third parties.
-Providers of relevant services must comply with specified criteria regarding their professional and academic qualifications, experience and their internal procedures.
+The ASP Law applies to persons and companies providing relevant fiduciary and other corporate services relating to the administration or management of trusts and companies in or from Cyprus, including directorship and secretarial services provided by a legal person, including acting as an alternate director or secretary, services such as the holding of shares of legal persons in a nominee or trustee capacity, provision of a registered office, services related to the opening and operation of bank accounts, and services for the ownership of financial assets on behalf of third parties.
+Providers of relevant services must comply with specified criteria regarding their professional and academic qualifications, experience and internal procedures.
 Private trustee companies belonging to the beneficiaries of the trust or their close relatives are outside the scope of the ASP Law provided that they have a representative in Cyprus who is accessible and accountable for anti-money laundering purposes.